 Yet outlaw gives you the ability to see beyond the veil of illusion.
 This often comes after seeking the Truth.
 And because you see more and know more about the world, you recognise other people’s opinions, respect them, and suggest positive solutions.

-The outlaw energy gives you the capacity to let go, to make bold changes when they are needed.
+Like the warrior archetype, the outlaw gives you the capacity to let go, to make bold changes when they are needed.
 In doing so, you can develop as a person, evolve spiritually, improve your career and find a happy relationship.